View Document Text

 discounts which may be available to advisers that block client trades.

-Fidelity or Schwab.
-Prior to engaging Greenspring to provide investment management services, the
+Schwab.
+Prior to engaging Greenspring to provide investment management services, the client will be

 Factors that the Greenspring considers in recommending Fidelity or Schwab (or any other broker-